mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 # A Tutorial Introduction to the Minimum Description Length Principle
 *Peter Grünwald, 2004* [(PDF)](https://arxiv.org/pdf/math/0406077)

+__Takeaways__

-A clearly-written intro to the [Minimum Description Length Principle](https://en.wikipedia.org/wiki/Minimum_description_length).
+A clearly-written intro to the [Minimum Description Length Principle](https://en.wikipedia. org/wiki/Minimum_description_length) and its applications to model selection.

 * Learning as data compression: Every regularity in data may be used to compress that data, and learning can be equated with finding those regularities.